-Chose from 4 waveforms with extra limit and smoothing parameters.
+Choose from 4 waveforms with extra limits and smoothing parameters.
 Offset the left and right channels for stereo functionality and choose whether to sync the effect to the host DAW.

 For more information on system requirements and authorization instructions, check out the TAS-X at Beijaflor.

 Adam Monroe Tremolo

 Adam Monroe's Tremolo offers both amplitude tremolo and stereo panning.
 The interface offers immediate access to the wide-ranging and independent speed and depth controls of the tremolo and panning effects.
 Both effects are routed to a simple mixer, controlled via the virtual Mix knob.

 The switchable sample rates are of particular interest.
 They effectively slow down or speed up the tremolo effect based on the project sample rate.

 Check out Adam Monroe's Tremolo at Adam Monroe Music for more information on system requirements and authorization instructions.

 The Kuassa Efektor TR3604 is a super simple plugin that recreates classic volume modulation with greater control over tremolo speed and wave shape.

 This user-friendly plugin gives us a superb tremolo effect with uncomplicated controls.

 Adjust the effect rate (synced or manually), the depth, and whether the effect is mono or stereo.
 A/B between two settings to find the best tremolo effect suited to your application.